Why is refer-a-friend not yet on all sites?

 Refer-a-friend schemes have been around since the mid-2000s yet they are still not a “must have” for online businesses.
 When we surveyed 150 online business in the UK – a mix of retailers, subscription businesses and marketplaces – we found that less than 50% offered refer-a-friend schemes.
 Of those that did, less than 15% considered the refer-a-friend schemes to be a runaway success.
 The reasons for the lack of companies offering refer-a-friend, and the lack of success in those that are live, are exactly the same reasons it is worth outsourcing refer-a-friend in the first place.

-The reasons for outsourcing are compelling
+The reasons for outsourcing refer-a-friend are compelling:

 Outsourcing refer-a-friend means that you can launch the channel with little or no development work, while building it in-house usually requires several months and is always at the cost of another new product being delivered.